AnkitaVyas77/AnkitaVyas.github.io/projects.md

 - Stabilized production execution and met SLA consistently
 - Shared a reusable solution that supported other reports relying on the same table

+### Mini case study: Cutting a production ETL query from 3 hours to 30 minutes
+**Context:** A core transformation in an AML report ETL pipeline became too slow due to a multi-billion row table and started missing SLA.
+**Solution:** I profiled bottlenecks, optimized SQL, aligned with engineers and leadership on constraints, migrated execution from Hive to Spark SQL, and partitioned the workload using intermediate outputs with validation checks.
+**Impact:** Runtime dropped from **~3 hours to ~30 minutes**, the pipeline stabilized in production, and other report owners reused the same approach.

 ### Skills demonstrated
 Data pipeline ownership, stakeholder communication, query performance tuning, distributed processing, production validation, and documentation.

 ---

-## 2) Pattern Discovery and Pattern Validator Tool (Thesis)
+## 2) Pattern Discovery and Pattern Validator Tool (Master’s Thesis)

-**Role:** end-to-end owner (Master's Thesis research)
+**Role:** End-to-end owner (Master’s thesis research)
 **Tech:** Python, SBERT embeddings, clustering, LLM prompting, FP-Growth, Xtext, Acceleo, Java
 **Highlight:** Built a validator system and shifted from hallucination-prone discovery to **100% valid** statistical mining.

 ### Overview
-My thesis work focuses on discovering and validating structural patterns in large DevOps datasets.
+My thesis focuses on discovering and validating structural patterns in large DevOps datasets.
 The dataset includes **42k+ DevOps pipeline files**, and the goal is to find patterns that are real, measurable, and scalable to validate.

 ### Initial approach and challenge
 I began by evaluating whether an LLM could discover meaningful patterns when the dataset was provided in a structured form.
 While outputs looked convincing, I needed a reliable method to validate whether those patterns truly occurred in the dataset.